Head into Hagerstown for a soaring good time

 Now add yourself to the picture.

 It’s not just a daydream.
-On July 18, you can be part of the action at the Hagerstown Flying Circus in Hagerstown, Ind.
+You can be part of the action at the Hagerstown Fly-in in Hagerstown, Ind.

-The Flying Circus is the main annual fundraiser for the Hagerstown Optimist Club, which will be selling enough food to put together a meal to satisfy anyone.
+The Fly-in is the main annual fundraiser for the Hagerstown Optimist Club, which will be selling enough food to put together a meal to satisfy anyone.
 Other vendors will be on hand with ice cream, kettle corn, cotton candy and more.

 Event chair and Optimist Denny Burns expects pilots to be flying in from Virginia, Kentucky, Ohio, Maryland, North Carolina and Arkansas – as well as from around Indiana.

 The food and rides come with a price tag, but admission to the circus is free.

 That even covers the evening flying competitions beginning at 6 p.m., including precision landing and “flour bombing” of painted targets from high altitudes.

 What better place to land than Hagerstown?
 The Optimist Club loved the idea and ran with it.
 They’ve had a Flying Circus every year since.

 King is fond of Hagerstown Airport, which feels to him like a step into the past.
 “It could be 1930,” he said.
 Pilots, he said, like Indiana’s rich aviation history.
 In fact, the Wilbur Wright Birthplace & Museum (http://www.wwbirthplace.com/) is just a few miles west of Hagerstown.